-The Pudelpointer has specially bred over the course of several years to be the best all-around hunting dog in the world.
+The Pudelpointer has been specially bred over several years to be the best all-around hunting dog in the world.
 This breed was first developed in 1881 by Baron von Zedlitz.

 He spent years breeding over a hundred different breeds of Poodle and Pointer dogs, and the result was truly unique.

 This dog can track animals through almost any condition and in almost any environment.
 They are adept at hunting on land and in the water.

 Pudelpointers are great swimmers and runners and are bred for supreme endurance.

 They have long, lean bodies, watertight fur, and large paws that allow them to outrun and outswim every other breed of gundog.